 Working our way through the pickups, we started at the neck.
 The neck pickup (Probucker 2) is super hot, meaning we did have to roll back the volume below 50% to clean up the tones properly.
 Once it was dialed in, though, we got warm, glassy cleans, which were perfect for blues, jazz, and funk tones.

-We didn’t really find that the middle position offered too much tonal excitement.
+We didn’t really find the middle position offered too much tonal excitement.
 As you’d expect, it had a decent balance of highs and lows, but seemed to lack mids without quite a bit of EQ adjustment.

 Other Guitars to Consider